awsdocs/amazon-athena-user-guide/doc_source/querying-iceberg-creating-tables.md

   TBLPROPERTIES ( 'table_type' ='ICEBERG' [, property_name=property_value] )
 ```

+For information about the data types that you can query in Iceberg tables, see [Supported data types](querying-iceberg-supported-data-types.md)\.

 ## Partitioning<a name="querying-iceberg-partitioning"></a>

 To create Iceberg tables with partitions, use `PARTITIONED BY` syntax\.
 Columns used for partitioning must be specified in the columns declarations first\.
 Within the `PARTITIONED BY` clause, the column type must not be included\.
 You can also define [partition transforms](https://iceberg.apache.org/spec/#partition-transforms) in `CREATE TABLE` syntax\.
 To specify multiple columns for partitioning, separate the columns with the comma \(`,`\) character, as in the following example\.